26 Tax Write-Offs for Independent Tattoo Artists

 If you rent a studio or office, you can write it off.

-Subscriptions to industry-relevant magazines or newsletters are considered tax write-offs.
+Subscriptions to tattoo magazines and artist newsletters are considered tax write-offs.

 Squarespace, Wix, GoDaddy, and other website service fees are fully tax-deductible.